dssimmons-codes/AMDAT/README.md

 Removes a bin list from memory, making it no longer accessible for analysis but freeing up any RAM it was occupying.

 _remove\_bin\_list \<listname\>_

+#### Methods to create and manipulate lists of multibodies

+##### create\_multibodies

+Creates multibodies, and an associated multibody\_list for later access, based on specified structural location within molecules.
+Additionally creates a new trajectory\_list of the same name, which stores a list of trajectories of either the centroids or centers of mass of the multibodies, as specified by the user.

+_create\_multibodies <name of multibody list to create> <name of atom type to be assigned to center of mass or centroid> <either "centroid" or "com"> <keywords (see below)_

+The "centroid" or "com" keywords specify whether to employ the centroid or the center of mass to compute a trajectory characteristic of the collective translational motion of each multibody.
+These trajectories are accesible later via a trajectory list of the same name specified for the name of the multibody list itself.

+Allowable keywords for atom selection, and the options required for each keyword, are as follows.

+_all\_molecule_

+Creates a list of multibodies in which each molecule in the system is converted to a multibody containing all atoms in that molecule.

+_species\_molecule <species\_name>_

+Creates a list of multibodies in which each molecule of species _<species\_name>_ in the system is converted to a multibody containing all atoms in that molecule.

+_species\_type <species\_name> <type\_name>_

+Creates a list of multibodies in which each multibody is generated from each molecule of species _<species\_name>_, with each of these multibodies containing all atoms of type _<type\_name>_ in a given molecule of that species.

+_species\_atomlist <species\_name> <type\_name1> <index1> <type\_name2> <index2> ... <type\_namelast> <indexlast>_

+Creates a list of multibodies in which each multibody is generated from each molecule of species _<species\_name>_, with each of these multibodies containing specified by a series of atom_\type atom_\index pairs.
+Each atom is specified by the type of the atom, and then the index of the atom within that atomtype within that species.
+These indices are determined by original order of read in from the trajectory file.
+For a given molecule, AMDAT separately indices atoms of distinct atom types.
+Indexing starts at 0.
+Therefore for an atomtype "H", for example, an index of 4 would specify the "H" atom within that molecule that was read in after four prior "H" atoms were read into that molecule.

+##### combine\_multibody\_lists

+Creates a new list of multibodies by merging a set of existing multibody\_lists (the original trajectory\_lists are not removed and remain accessible).

+_combine_multibodies <name of new multibody\_list> <name of 1st existing trajectory\_list to merge> <name of 2nd existing trajectory\_list to merge> ... <name of last existing trajectory\_list to merge>_

+##### delete\_multibody\_list

+##### region\_multibody\_list

+##### threshold\_multibody\_list

 ### 3 Analyzing trajectories